chaolun/CS5010/README.md

 CS5010
 ======

-Testing stuff
+Testing stuff for CS5010
-MAKING EDITS AND STUFF
+Trying to familiraize myself with Github
+LOOKS PRETTY COOL